andykuszyk/do-docker/README.md

 # do-docker
-This repo contains a `docker-compose` file which is used to run containers on my Digital Ocean droplet - it's the simplest way I can think of to deploy applications.
+This repo contains a `docker-compose` file which is used to run containers on my Digital Ocean droplet.

 ## Running locally
 * Add host overrides with `sudo make hosts`